dwschrashun/erbify/README.md

 # erbify

-Selectively replace erb-style environment variables with plain strings.
+A [Browserify](http://browserify.org) transform used to selectively replace variables used in erb files with values defined your .env file.

 Got a reference to your .env file in your js?
-This'll hook you up with a replacement without the messing with rails pre-compiling your stuff.
+This'll hook you up with a replacement without messing with having rails pre-compile your stuff.

-Available as a standalone CLI tool and a [Browserify](http://browserify.org) v2 transform.
-Based off of [envify](https://github.com/hughsk/envify)
+Many thanks to [envify](https://github.com/hughsk/envify) for the jump off.

 ## Installation ##

-ATM for use with builder project only.

-- Clone from bitbucket into `erbify` folder on same level as builder project
-- `npm install` on builder project
-- done
+`npm install git://github.com/dwschrashun/erbify.git`

 ## Usage ##